 Robert Caplan and his wife are entertaining her brother and sister-in-law, Olwen Peel and Charles Stanton – all of whom are associated with Robert in a publishing business.
 Because Robert insists on uncovering the truth about his brother Martin’s “suicide”, many unpalatable revelations ensue.

 This play is a fascinating combination of mystery play and psychological study.
-It shows how the gradual revelation of the truth about a murdered man disrupts his family and friends and shows them up for the rotters they are.
+It shows how the gradual revelation of the truth disrupts the lives of the characters and shows them up for the rotters they are.
 George Jean Nathan writes of it that it "provided the only intelligent new play that the Broadway stage has uncovered thus far in a season."

 About the author: